greg-raven/Impeachment-Chronicles/_posts/2024-11-24-buried-jan-6-truth.md

 **Ominous WaPo op-ed**

-Something else significant happened the day Miller issued his memo: An op-ed signed by 10 former secretaries of defense, including Dick Cheney, Donald Rumsfeld and Jim Mattis, was published by the Washington Post warning that Trump might use the military to hang on to power.
+Something else significant happened the day Miller issued his memo: An op-ed signed by 10 former secretaries of defense, including Dick Cheney, Donald Rumsfeld, and Jim Mattis, was published by *The Washington Post* warning that Trump might use the military to hang on to power.
 They warned, "Civilian and military officials who direct or carry out such measures" would potentially face "criminal penalties."

 Miller got the message.
 He later testified to Congress that he wrote the memo because he was afraid Trump "would invoke the Insurrection Act to politicize the military in an antidemocratic manner."